kb-dk/access-digital-objects/cop-solr-fields.md

 MODS.
 In the xpaths we occasionally refer to xml namespace for mods (md), dc and xhtml (h).

+## Common fields for COP and Aerial photography

 | field(s) | source | Comments |
 |:---------|:-------|:---------|
 | id | /md:mods/md:recordInfo/md:recordIdentifier |